CanadianSolar/CASSYS/README.md

 ### Program goals and description ##
 ---------------------------------------

-CASSYS is a simulation program for grid-connected photovoltaic systems developed by [Canadian Solar O&M Inc. (Ontario)](http://www.canadiansolar.com/ "Canadian Solar O&M Inc. (Ontario)") which enbables users to define and simulate performance of photovoltaic arrays and balance of plant systems for different site specific and climatalogical conditions.
+CASSYS  enables the simulation of photovoltaic array and balance of plant system performance for different site specific and climatalogical conditions.

 The goal of CASSYS is provide a reliable, flexible and user-friendly way to simulate solar farm performance for operational purposes.

+CASSYS is developed and maintained by [Canadian Solar O&M Inc. (Ontario)](http://www.canadiansolar.com/ "Canadian Solar O&M Inc. (Ontario)").

 ### Software components and languages ##
 ----------------------------------------